Labour hits back at ‘ludicrous’ criticism around Sue Gray appointment

 “What we are talking about here is someone who has given her life to public service.”

+Speaking on GB News, the close ally of Boris Johnson said her decision to take a job with Labour “invalidates” her report into lockdown parities in Downing Street and Whitehall.

+“It is hard not to feel that she has been rewarded and offered a plum job for effectively destroying a prime minister and creating a coup.
+This blows apart the idea of civil service impartiality.
+This appointment stinks,” he said.

-Sue Gray's plans to join Labour as Sir Keir Starmer's chief of staff “doesn't pass the sniff test”, a Tory MP said this morning before being cut off on air.
+A Tory MP added this morning that Sue Gray's plans to join Labour “doesn't pass the sniff test.”

 Alexander Stafford, a former parliamentary aide to Boris Johnson, told BBC Radio 4's Today programme: “Of course it's dodgy.
 How can somebody who only a matter of months ago condemned one prime minister, then go and work for the Leader of the Opposition in such a close capacity?